ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part02.md

 - Kubectl docs [here](https://kubernetes.io/docs/reference/kubectl/)
 - Install Helm [here](https://helm.sh/) on your local machine
 - Helm docs [here](https://helm.sh/docs/)
+- Install and setup Kubectl on Mac [here](https://kubernetes.io/docs/tasks/tools/install-kubectl-macos/)
+- Install and setup Kubectl on Windows [here](https://kubernetes.io/docs/tasks/tools/install-kubectl-windows/)
+- Install and setup Kubectl on Linux [here](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)
+- This would also be a good time to install Helm on your local machine as we will need it in part 3
+- Install Helm with Homebrew package manager `brew install helm` generally used on Mac
+- Install Helm with Chocolatey windows package manager `choco install kubernetes-helm`
 - Update all packages to the latest with `sudo apt update -y && sudo apt upgrade -y` then go and make coffee

 ### NFS Prep